gerekper/ganjaking/wp-content/plugins/permalink-manager-pro/README.txt

 * Fix - The URIs for trashed posts are now correctly removed
 * Dev - Better support for non-ASCII characters in URIs
 * Fix - Minor fix for hierarchical post types
-* Fix Fix for coupon URL redirect
+* Fix - Coupon URL redirect
 * Enhancement - New filter - "permalink-manager-force-hyphens"

 = 2.0.5.5 =
 * Enhancement - Discount URLs for WooCommerce - now the shop clients can use coupons' custom URIs to easily apply the discount to the cart
 * Enhancement - Extra AJAX check for duplicated URIs in "Edit URI" box
-* Enhancement - Wordpress CronJobs for "Automatically remove duplicates" functionality
+* Enhancement - WordPress CronJobs for "Automatically remove duplicates" functionality
 * Dev - Extra improvements in "save_post/update_term" hooks
 * Fix - Terms permalinks added via "Edit post" page
 * Enhancement - "permalink-manager-force-lowercase-uris" filter added